 Effects of Uddiyana Bandha

-During practising Uddiyana Bandha, the waist should not lean much while bending forward and the chest should be expanded, shoulders bent a little.
+During practising Uddiyana Bandha, the waist should not lean much while bending forward.
 The legs should not be bent more at the knees and the abdomen should be kept tight and relaxed.
 The person should exhale fully and this asana should be practised in an empty stomach.
 Persons suffering from stomach ailments, heart troubles or problematic blood circulation should not attempt to perform the bandha.
 Persons suffering from diseases like hernia too should not perform this bandha.